Highlander II: The Quickening: Marketing

 A $1 million television advertising campaign was run for the release of the film.

 Home media

 In the United States, the theatrical cut was released on VHS on 13 May 1992 by Columbia TriStar Home Video, and was reissued on 13 April 1994 by Hemdale Home Video.

+The Renegade version was released on VHS by Republic Home Entertainment in 1997.

-Alternate versions
+Alternative versions

-UK and European theatrical release
+European theatrical release

-In the UK and European theatrical release, the opening segment includes a scene where Brenda Wyatt (Connor MacLeod's lover from the first film) is dying from solar radiation.
+In the European theatrical release, the opening segment includes a scene where Brenda Wyatt (Connor MacLeod's lover from the first film) is dying from solar radiation.
 She makes MacLeod promise to stop the ozone crisis before dying.
 Additional scenes include MacLeod and Marcus climbing through a tunnel to get above the Shield to find the ozone layer has returned to normal.
 The ending shows MacLeod returning to Zeist after destroying the Shield, bringing Louise with him (this has been dubbed by fans as the "fairy-tale ending").

 Renegade Version

 In 1995, Mulcahy made a director's cut version known as the Renegade Version, which became the main version of the film available as the original theatrical cut did not have enough demand to warrant further production for home media.
 As a result, many fans in later years were only able to find the Renegade Version for viewing rather than the original theatrical release.
 The Renegade Version was reconstructed largely from existing material; certain scenes were removed and others added back in and entire sequences of events were changed.
 All references to the Immortals being aliens from another planet called Zeist were eliminated.
 New sequences include a battle between MacLeod and Katana atop a moving vehicle after they escape the security facility, and MacLeod and Louise climb through a mountain tunnel to emerge above the Shield to confirm that the radiation levels are back to normal (a scene previously only seen in the UK cut).
 The new version removes a major continuity gaffe from the theatrical version, which had merged two separate sword fights between MacLeod and Katana into one longer climactic battle.
 The director's cut version restores them to two separate battles, although it never shows how or when Connor reacquired his katana.